GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 ## Why do we need reduced UA and UA-CH?

-Historically, the User-Agent string broadcast a large string of data about a user's browser, operating system, and version with every HTTP request.
+Historically, the User-Agent string would broadcast a large string of data about a user's browser, operating system, and version with every HTTP request.
 This was problematic for two reasons: